-This is a collection of hints and tips that I have written up over time; you can return to the main tutorial for the main "how to" of shell scripting, or browse the articles below for individual tasks, problem areas, gotchas, and tips.
+This is a collection of hints and tips for solving real-world problems with shell scripts, mixed with examples of how to use various features of the shell, particularly the more complex Bash syntax - along with a few funny items too.
+You can return to the main tutorial for the main "how to" of shell scripting, or browse the articles below for individual tasks, problem areas, gotchas, and tips.

 This section provides some worked examples of shell scripting code, inspired by real-world scenarios.

 |Easy||A beginner should be able to understand most or all of this|